Course 1: Rust Language

 Rust Hello World

 A Rust project is contained in a directory which has the name of the project.
-From now on, we suggest making a projects directory in your home directory and keeping all your Rust projects there.
+From now on, we suggest making a project in your home directory and keeping all your Rust code there.

 cargo new hello_world

-Check the files generated.
-Cargo.toml is the project configuration file written in the TOML (Tom's Obvious, Minimal Language) format1, and src/main.rs is the Rust "main" file. if anything is unclear ask the teacher.
+• Cargo.toml is the project configuration file written in the TOML (Tom's Obvious, Minimal Language) format1.

 Course: What about println!

-As your can check on the Rust Standard Library documentation : println! is not a function, it is a macro.
+As you can see on the Rust Standard Library documentation : println! is not a function, it is a macro.

 Macros are called with a trailling bang (such as println!), they are a way of writing code that writes other code, which is known as metaprogramming.
 Understanding and declaring Macros is quite complex and will be seen later.
-But using them (such as using println!) is usually very easy.
+But using them (for instance, println!) is usually very straightforward.

 What is the problem with the program below?
 Does it compile?